jcstroud/phyles/README.rst

       width : 70

-As one final example, a valid config file for this schema is:
+As one final example, another valid config file for this schema is:

 .. code-block:: yaml